There's nothing that should stop you getting out on the trails on a budget

 That should be all the information you need to go and purchase your mountain bike with confidence.

 Of course, you can spend more but you start to get into diminishing returns – the more you spend the less you get for your money.
-Making £500-£700 a pretty good topping out point for your first mountain bike.
+Making £500-£1,000 a focussed but varied spectrum for your first proper mountain bike.